willstepp/writings/hunger/hunger.md

 How does it feel now that you have done your father’s will?
 He is surely proud of his son.
 I am proud of you.

-That night Mika could not sleep at all and his view of the bright stars from the opening in the roof was obscured by tears.
+That night Mika did not sleep at all and as he lay in bed his view of the stars through the opening in the roof was obscured by tears.

 ~